Motivar/wp-extend/includes/classes/ewp-gutenburg/README.md

 - `style`: The style to use in admin & frontend.
 You should use the name of th handle of the style.
 - `script`: The script to use in admin & frontend.
 You should use the name of th handle of the script.
 - `icon`: Dashicon to use as the block icon.
 - `attributes`: An array of attributes your block uses.
 Each attribute should specify its type and default value.
+The array is based on the awm inputs array.
+You can either add a callback (name of a function) or a function.
 - `render_callback`: The function name that will be called to render the block on the front end.
 - `version`: The version of your block.
 - `dependencies`: An array of script dependencies required by your block.